Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

                 std::swap(data, src.data);
             }
             // It is a good idea to make your move constructor `noexcept`
-            // In this case it actually makes no difference (because there
+            // In this case, it actually makes no difference (because there
-            // no copy constructor) but to maintain good practice I still
+            // no copy constructor) but to maintain good practice, I still
             // think it is a good idea to mark it with `noexcept`.
             UP(UP&& moving) noexcept
             {